 Things to Consider When Choosing Care

-- Look for a carer with the potential to develop a continuous, strong and positive relationship with your child
+- Look for a carer and a service with the potential to develop a continuous, strong and positive relationship with your child

-These rules apply no matter whether you choose a nanny, an au pair, an in-home carer, family day care, long day care centre, a pre-school, or a nanny share arrangement.
-The priority is to ensure your child receives quality, professional child care which accommodates their needs and helps you meet your professional commitments.
+The priority is to ensure your child receives quality, professional education and care which accommodates their needs and helps you meet your professional commitments.

-All of the child care options available have pros and cons and you''ll need to weigh them up against your family''s requirements to ensure you put your child in the best type of care.
-The following table summarises some of the advantages and disadvantages of the most popular types of care:
+All of the early childhood education and care options available have variables which need to be weighed up and you'll need to assess them against your family's requirements to ensure you put your child in the best type of care.

 |Type of child care||Advantages||Disadvantages|